Ron484/IOT-Tasks-SmartMethods/README.md

 2-then press the "Start" button only once and then start talking.

-Converting your speech to text will stop as soon as you stop talking, then if you talk again a new recording will start.
+Converting your speech to Arabic text will stop as soon as you stop talking, then if you talk again a new recording will start.
 This web page works on laptops, mobiles